If you like creepy country roads, abandoned farmhouses, and things that go bump in the night, check out

 The land was dying.

-From the narrow windows of Dunnhawke Castle, King Cormac could see the fields of wheat that were withering before his eyes on their usually fertile fields.
+From the narrow windows of Dunnhawke Castle, King Cormac could see the fields of wheat that seemed to wither before his eyes in their dry and dusty fields.

 You’d never think we’d be so desperate for rain, not here.

-The usual misty showers of spring had never come, nor had the heavy summer storms that were so necessary to ripen the crops before harvest.
+The usual misty showers of spring had never come, nor had the heavy summer storms, so necessary to ripen the crops before harvest.

-Now, weeks later, the late afternoon sun still shone a merciless blue, with not a cloud in the sky.
+Now, weeks into August, the late afternoon sun still shone a merciless blue, with not a cloud in the sky.

 A distant scream echoed down the stone corridor, and Cormac turned suddenly, his stomach wrenched with fear.